William Howard Hearst

 Sir William Howard Hearst, KCMG (February 15, 1864 – September 29, 1941) was the seventh premier of Ontario from 1914 to 1919.

-Hearst was born in Bruce County, Ontario.
+Hearst was born in Bruce County, Canada West.
 He practiced law in Sault Ste.
 Marie, Ontario before being voted to provincial parliament as a member of the Progressive Conservative Party of Ontario.
 After six years representing Sault Ste.
 Marie in provincial government, Hearst became Premier of Ontario following the death of Premier James P. Whitney in 1914.

-Hearst's was the first Conservative provincial government to enact women's suffrage.
-He was in favour of the prohibition movement, and restricted the unlicensed sale of alcohol in Ontario.
+Hearst was the first Conservative provincial government to enact women's suffrage.
+He was in favour of the prohibition movement and restricted the unlicensed sale of alcohol in Ontario.
 As a wartime administration, his government improved munitions production and hydroelectric infrastructure.

 Early life and career

 William Howard Hearst was born in the Township of Arran in Bruce County, Ontario.
 He studied law in Owen Sound and was called to the bar lawyer in 1888.
 Hearst moved to Sault Ste.
 Marie, Ontario, where he established the law firm Masson, Hearst, McKay in the Ganley Block at 604 Queen Street.
 Hearst participated actively in the Sault Ste.
 Marie community and was on the building committee to erect a new Methodist church at the corner of Spring Street and Albert Street in Sault Ste.
 Marie.
 The Methodist church that was eventually built still stands and is now known as Central United Church.

 Hearst was an unsuccessful candidate in the Algoma East riding in 1894.
 In 1902, he organized support in Northern Ontario for James P. Whitney.
 Hearst was also appointed Sault Ste.
 Marie's volunteer fire chief from 1891 to 1892.
 Hearst built a house at the corner of Queen Street and Upton Road.
 Known as Eastbourne, it would become a designated heritage property in the City of Sault Ste.
 Marie.

 In 1908, Hearst was elected member for the riding of Sault Ste.
 Marie.
 He became Minister of Lands, Forests and Mines in 1911.
 On the death of Whitney in 1914, Hearst became his successor and was sworn in as Premier on October 2, 1914, the first premier from Northern Ontario.